 Most whole-house filters cannot filter everything (you might still need a filter at the point-of-use to get things like pharmaceutical residues out), but they can provide dechlorinated water for everything from cooking to bathing to watering the garden.

-Once you know what contaminants are in your water, installing the right filter to remove them can save you a lot of money you might have spent on bottled water, and make a big difference for the health of your family!
+Once you know what contaminants are in your water, installing the right filter to remove them can save you all the money you would have spent on bottled water, and make a big difference for the health of your family and the environment!

-What Do I Do With My Old Filter Cartridges?
+What Do I Do With My Old Water Filter Cartridges?

-Some companies will recycle them, so check with the manufacturer of your filter system to see if they have a program.
-Unfortunately, given that filters contain all the toxic contaminants that they have prevented you from consuming, spent filters typically need to be put in the trash, even if their plastic housing can be recycled.
+Some companies will recycle your used filtration cartridges, so check with the manufacturer of your filter system to see if they have a program.
+Unfortunately, given that filters contain all the toxic contaminants that they have prevented you from consuming, spent filters typically need to be disposed of, even if their plastic housing can be recycled.

 Though typically not recycled, distillers and reverse osmosis filters are considered to be more environmentally-friendly solutions, because the filter housing is attached to the system and is never thrown away.
 The cartridges contain significantly less plastic than faucet filter cartridges, so less plastic ends up being thrown in the trash.